 Seems simple enough, right.
-Well many have made the mistake thinking that the sheetrock alone would be strong enough to hold the TV and the mount.
+Well, many have made the mistake of thinking that the sheetrock alone would be strong enough to hold the TV and the mount.
 Yeah not really LOL

 You must have the lag “Wood Bolts” into the wood studs.
 Simple enough, just use a stud finder to locate the studs, drill a pilot hole smaller than the bolt.

 I remember buying a TV mount for way over a 150. bucks.
 These days TVs and mounts are made better and cheaper, cost-wise.
 The mount I installed here in this video was $39.99 on Amazon.
 Here’s a link to that mount. https://amzn.to/2EBwk7B And Mounting Dreams site.
 I found it super easy to install and most important very strong.